top of page

 What is corporate due diligence?

 Corporate due diligence is a legal obligation that requires companies to take steps to identify, prevent, and mitigate the social, environmental, and governance risks associated with their activities.
-This responsibility aims to ensure respect for human rights, environmental protection, and ethical and responsible management of their operations.
+This responsibility seeks to ensure respect for human rights, environmental protection, and ethical and responsible management of their operations.

 What are the objectives of the CSDDD ?